 3. Alter the range of motion

 If you only have access to light dumbbells (e.g., because you’re in a hotel gym), you can experiment with one-and-a-half reps, in which you lower the dumbbells fully, press them up halfway, then lower them again before pressing them to arm’s length.

 “1.5’s” double the time your pecs spend in the toughest part of the movement and increase your time under tension, a proven stimulus for muscle growth.

 When you lower and then lift a weight quickly, you’re receiving a significant amount of help from the “stretch reflex” (the rubber band-like tendency of a muscle to spring back to a shortened state when stretched).

 By taking three to four seconds to lower the weight, you eliminate the stretch reflex, and make the exercise harder in the process.

 Benefits of the Incline Dumbbell Press

-Compared with its barbell equivalent, the incline chest press forces each pectoral muscle to work independently, so your strong side can’t compensate for its weaker counterpart.
+- Compared with its barbell equivalent, the incline dumbbell press forces each pectoral muscle to work independently, so your strong side can’t compensate for its weaker counterpart.
 That forces your weak side to work as hard as your strong side, helping to prevent and correct muscle imbalances.